Nishitsuthar/C-language-Projects/README.md

 # games in C
- here i create some cool games in C language
+ basics games in C language